Ghost goal: Panama v Costa Rica in 2018 FIFA World Cup qualifier

+Panama would go on to finish in last place the following year in Russia.

-Serbia v Portugal in 2022 World Cup qualifier
+Serbia v Portugal in 2022 FIFA World Cup qualifier

-On 27 March 2021, Portugal were playing Serbia in a World Cup qualifying match at the Rajko Mitic Stadium.
+On 27 March 2021, Portugal were playing Serbia in a FIFA World Cup qualifying match at the Rajko Mitic Stadium.
 After 90 minutes and with the score tied at 2–2, Portugal's Cristiano Ronaldo scored what appeared to be a winning goal in stoppage time; the ball rolled into the post and crossed the line just before being kicked away by Serbia captain Dušan Tadić.
 Despite replays clearly showing the ball completely crossing the line, there was no goal-line technology or video assistant referee present in the match, and the referee did not award a goal, which infuriated Ronaldo and prompted him to take off his captain's armband in anger.
-The match finished 2–2 and Serbia would eventually go on to finish top of Group A and qualify directly for the tournament, whilst Portugal would have to go through the March 2022 play-offs in order to seal their ticket to Qatar.
+The match finished 2–2 and Serbia would eventually go on to finish top of Group A and qualify directly for the tournament by beating the same Portuguese team in Lisbon, whilst Portugal had to go through the March 2022 play-offs in order to seal their ticket to Qatar.

+Italy vs France in the 2023 Under-21 UEFA European Championship

+In the 2023 UEFA European Under-21 Championship, Italy were playing France in the first game of the group.
+In the 92nd minute, with France leading 2–1, Italy's Raoul Bellanova scored a header, which was blocked by a French defender clearly over the line.
+However, due to the absence of Goal Line Technology, the goal was not awarded.
+Considering the results of subsequent matches, if the goal had been awarded (making the result 2–2), France would have won the group regardless, while Italy would have advanced to the knockout stage as runners-up, instead of finishing third and therefore knocked out.